daimbk/odyssey/README.md

 - **History Tracking:** Quickly access and repeat previously executed commands using the command history.
 - **Compression Tools:** Seamlessly compress and decompress files and folders with built-in compression utilities.
 - **Redirection and Pipes:** Efficiently manage input/output redirection and pipes for advanced command chaining.
+- **Job Controls & Background Processes:** Execute commands in the background, enabling continuous command entry.
+This pivotal feature streamlines workflow, enabling parallel task management and productivity optimization in complex setups.
+Track and control background processes seamlessly with the job list for optimal shell efficiency.

 ## Getting Started